nekowinston/faerber_pyside/README.md

 python ./make.py
 ```

-This will compile update files for Linguist (i18n), compile `.ui` files to
+This will update files for Linguist (i18n), compile `.ui` files to Python
-Python code, create resource files for Qt, and package with
+code, create resource files for Qt, and package with
 [PyInstaller](https://www.pyinstaller.org/) for your system platform.